gnames/htindex/README.md

 : Takes a string.
 Sets a root path to add to the input file data.
 This creates complete absolute path to zip files with volumes.

+`-w, --words-around`
+: Sets a number of words retained before and after every occurance of a name-candidate.

 `-v, --version`
 : Shows htindex version and build timestamp